Pyecombe: Pangdean Bottom

 In July 2021 the Sussex-based 'Landscapes of Freedom' group, together with Nick Hayes and Guy Shrubsole of the 'Right to Roam' network, organised a mass trespass in protest against the lack of public access to this valley and its management for game bird shooting, which has badly affected its chalk grassland wildlife.
 Over three hundred people walked from Waterhall, Brighton, to Pangdean Bottom in protest.
 The public are actively discouraged from walking in the area and scrub has been allowed to grow on the pristine downland, whilst other parts have been ploughed out.

-Listed Buildings and Scheduled Monuments
+Listed buildings and scheduled monuments

 Pyecombe civil parish contains seven listed buildings.
 Of these, one is Grade I and the remaining six are Grade II.
 The parish contains five scheduled monuments.